 FX retail trading is very much different to FX institutional trading.

 As an FX retail trader the odds of being consistently successful or successful in general are heavily stacked against the trader.

 Keep an open mind and remember the system seeks longer term entries with a typically larger pip count which means that the setups require longer time periods to unfold as the market plays out its typical rollercoaster type trajectories of price in time.

 If a trader seeks very short term scalping type trades then this thread may not be for you.

 Show respect to your fellow traders and be mindful that this is an international community of traders.

 The intention of which should be focussed towards facilitating the advancement of trading knowledge.

-Patience and exercising sound trade management and risk control is the Key to longevity in this business!
+Patience and exercising sound trade management and risk control is the Key to longevity in the FX business!

 Note: I am not affiliated nor associated in any way with any of the listed websites, they are provided as a potential source of information only and I do not guarantee the quality of the information provided on these websites.

 Please use the information at your own risk after undergoing your own due diligence!